Use This Simple Tool To Grow A Healthier Garden And Lower Your Water Bill

 We found programming the AquaTimer to be self-explanatory.
 A central button in the middle of the control panel allowed us to scroll through the functions, and we used the plus and minus buttons to set the time as well as select when watering would begin and how long it would last.
 Watering duration is adjustable from 1 minute to 6 hours.

-The AquaTimer runs on two AA batteries (not included) and features a large easy-to-read LCD screen.
+The AquaTimer runs on two AA batteries (not included) and features a large, easy-to-read LCD screen.
 Its primary downside is that flow strength is not adjustable per zone—if we wanted full-blast water for Zone 1, we also had it for Zone 2.
-For many, that likely won’t be a big issue.
+For many, though, that likely won’t be a big issue.
 Overall, this little hose timer saves time and ensures the garden or pets always have a source of fresh water.

 Read our full review: Melnor AquaTimer 2-Zone Digital Water Timer